LLunix-Linux/LLunix-Linux/README.md

 - 👋 Hi, I’m @LLunix-Linux
-- 👀 I’m interested in HTML
+- 👀 I’m interested in HTML and Javascript
-- 🌱 I’m currently learning HTML Snake
 - ⚡ Fun fact: I am 11 years old! and I am using Linux

 <!---